guledali/developer-blog/README.md

 http://localhost:8000
 ```

-5. Create .env file and the line
+5. Create .env file and then add the line
 ```
 DATOCMS_TOKEN = 43dfd260341ed054856963707977a1
 ```